 Nia Technique – Adults

 The Nia technique is an expressive body-mind movement and fitness program incorporating dance, martial arts and healing arts, including yoga.
 It is a cardiovascular program that uses whole-body, expressive, grounded movement.
 Nia is adaptable to most levels of fitness, age and body types.

-More Information: Beginning the week of June 1, Nia Technique will only meet on Tuesdays.
-Thursday classes will resume in the fall.
+More Information: Beginning the week of September 7, Nia Technique will meet on both Tuesday and Thursday evenings.

 I discovered Nia in 2003 during my quest for an exercise program that I would stick to for more that three months – six years later, I still love every minute of the magic that is Nia.
 As a scientist by day, I find that Nia helps balance out my logical and practical side with this creative, expressive, and therapeutic movement form that leaves me feeling energized, centered and happy.
 I completed my white belt in 2009 and now look forward to sharing the joy of Nia with my students.

 Mary Singler is a certified blue belt Nia instructor, a registered Yoga teacher (RYT), and a certified fitness instructor through the American College of Sports Medicine.
 Mary has taught in many realms of mind and body fitness for 20 years.
 She holds a master’s degree in health promotion with a focus in cardio-respiratory fitness.
 Mary spent years in martial arts and other realms of movement but dance has always been her one true love.

 Tuesdays, 7:30 – 8:30pm, Fridays, 10:00 – 11:00am

 Tai Chi is the slow meditative Chinese martial art practiced to promote health, balance, mental calm and clarity.
 Come and join us to learn and practice this profound and wonderful art.
 No previous experience is necessary.

 Cost: The sessions are offered free of charge, except that a donation to the CCAC, of any amount, will be greatly appreciated.